athena-framework/athena/docs/routing.md

 The `Exists` converter takes a route param and attempts to resolve an object of `T` with that ID.
 If no object is found a 404 JSON error is returned.

-This converter requires that there is a `self.find(val : String) : self` method on `T` that either returns the corresponding object, or nil.
+This converter requires that there is a `self.find(val : P) : self` method on `T` that either returns the corresponding object, or nil.
 This can either be from an ORM library, or defined manually.

-**NOTE:** The `Exists` converter requires an extra annotation field `pk_type`.
+> **NOTE:** The `Exists` converter requires an extra annotation field `pk_type`.
 This should be set to the type of the primary key, or unique identifier, of the model/class.
-This is used to convert the string value to the correct type for the `find` query.
+This is used to convert the string value to the correct type (P) for the `find` query.

 ```Crystal
 require "athena/routing"